McCormick Day Program’s Modified Overnight Respite Reopening

 The nursing care manager will be in contact with the public health unit of the confirmed positive case.
 The public health unit will provide specific advice on what control measures should be implemented to prevent the potential spread and how to monitor other clients and staff who may have come in contact with the infected person.

-Once inside the program area, two clients will be together in a programming room for the day.
+Once inside the program area, three clients will be together in a programming room for the day.
 Additionally, with staff supervision, clients can enjoy our secured garden space.
 Physical distancing rules apply when outdoors as well.

 Clients engage in person-centred recreational programs until lunch.
 Programming varies but may include art, crafts, music, word puzzles, trivia, exercises, physical games, table games, Montessori activities, helping tasks and access to digital programming.